EDITOR’S NOTE: The following article has been modified to reflect the final winners of Emmy Awards.

 2. Michael Douglas, The Kominsky Method

 Not that I had any doubts about the show’s success even when it aired, Douglas’ performance and big wins for both the show and Michael Douglas at the Golden Globes, in the highest of honours for them just seals its fate at the Emmys.
 I mean, you’d be woozy to think that a show starring Michael Douglas and Alan Arkin, who is a veteran of this category, wouldn’t be comedic gold.
-As is the case with our next entrant, nomination here is not a question, it’s a given.
+As is the case with our next entrant, nomination here was never a question, it was a given.
 Douglas’ performance as a washed-up actor who is now an acting coach was phenomenally understated, yet hits the right passive notes astoundingly well.
-Nominations notwithstanding, unless the screens see the arrival of a truly distinguished performer, it is most probably going to be Barry vs. Kominski, and boy is that going to be tough to choose from.
+Nominations notwithstanding, unless the screens see the arrival of a truly distinguished performer, it is most probably going to be Barry vs. Kominski, and boy was that tough to choose from.
+Yet still, a choice had to be made, and my final prediction outpaces Kominsky barely by millimeters.

 1. Bill Hader, Barry